 Toll manufacturing leads to higher production and sales volume because of which source companies can increase their customer base in geographical locations without being present there directly.

 The advantages of Toll manufacturing from the manufacturer company’s point of view are:

 Focus on Expertise

 The manufacturing company is not responsible for vendor selection for raw materials.
 Also, the pricing and quality of raw materials used are not its concern.
-As a result, complete attention can be given just to production and supply process.
+As a result, complete attention can be given just to the production and supply process.

 Immunity from Price Fluctuation

 The manufacturing company is unfazed by changes in prices of inputs as it is the concern of the source company.
-It will get its fee as per pre-decided amount because of which its profits will not change even in times of rising input prices.
+It will get its fee as per the pre-decided amount because of which its profits will not change even in times of rising input prices.

 Improved Capacity Utilization

 A company can use its spare capacity to good use by going for Toll manufacturing for some other Company.
 As a result, it can earn more profits.

 The disadvantages of Toll manufacturing from the source Company’s point of view are: